68th Grammy

 Package Animations

-Album of the Year Animation by Hailey McMahon and package by Teja Hickenbottom
+Album of the Year Animation by Hailey McMahon; Package by Teja Hickenbottom.

 For the first pass, the feedback focused on amplifying the movement of the ripple and the slam of "Album of the Year."
 By adding a stronger ease-out as the text shoots forward, followed by a more forceful slam, the animation creates a clearer sense of cause and effect.
 This not only enhances visual interest but also makes the ripple feel more impactful and intentional.